hellolingxh/mazegame/README.md

-## That is maze game development by Xiaohui Ling using C++ SFML Framework.
+## That is maze game development by Xiaohui Ling using C++ on SFML Framework.

 ## Development Environment
 1. Visual Studio 2017